NCEAS/eml/docs/eml-faq.md

 *"World Wide Web"*(Subject) *"creator"*(Predicate)  *"Timothy Berners Lee"*(Object) .

 ...although some semantic purists might question whether the Dublin Core property "Creator" can be used in this way as an RDF predicate, since it is not semantically defined-- would its rdfs:label be "creatorOf" or "hasCreator"?.
-Regardless of the formal semantic well-formedness  of this Triple, however, one can see the expressive power of the RDF data model, and the value of derefenceable URIs.
+Regardless of the formal semantic well-formedness  of this Triple, however, one can see the expressive power of the RDF data model, and the value of dereferenceable URIs.

 A better solution would be to use the semantically defined term from SIO (the Semantic Science Integrated Ontology) <http://semanticscience.org/resource/SIO_000364> as the predicate, with an rdfs:label *"has creator"*